ygorma/OpenDU/README.md

 The goal of this project is to lower the software costs of homecockpit building for personal and commercial use.

 # Hardware Integration
-In a near future I wil make it available
+In a near future I will make it available a arduino script sample which also connects to OpenDU via TCP IP.
+The dream is to make a PoE device and make all the pieces on the simulator connected by one single cable.

 # Pre-requisites
 - Python3 with PiP (Package Installer / Manager);